Chicken Cordon Bleu

 Instructions

-• Using a kitchen mallet, pound the chicken until about ½” thin.
+- Use a kitchen mallet to pound the chicken until it is about ½” thin.

-• On another plate, arrange the Castle Wood Reserve® Natural Baby Swiss Cheese slices and the Castle Wood Reserve® Natural Honey Cured Ham slices.
+- On another plate, arrange the Swiss cheese slices and the sliced ham.
 Place the toothpicks on or around the same plate, too.
-(Please do this step.
-It makes this process SO MUCH EASIER, and it makes it to where you don’t have to dig in packaging while you have raw chicken fingers.)
+(This step makes this process SO MUCH EASIER, and it makes it to where you don’t have to dig in packaging while you have raw chicken fingers.)

-• Transfer the first chicken breast onto a flat surface (like a cutting board that can go in the dishwasher).
+- Stuff the chicken.
+Transfer the first chicken breast onto a flat surface, like a cutting board that can go in the dishwasher or another large plate.
 The chicken needs to lie flat for this to work.
+Make sure the widest part of the breast is closest to you.

-• Starting at the side closest to you, roll the chicken and its filling slowly until it the chicken overlaps itself.
-(Try not to let too much of the cheese peek out here, or it’ll ooze before it really cooks through.)
-Using 2-3 toothpicks, secure the chicken and its filling.
-Set onto a clean plate.
+- Starting at the side closest to you, roll the chicken and its filling slowly until it the chicken overlaps itself.
+It is important to start rolling at the widest end of the chicken so that less fill peeks out of it.
+Try not to let too much of the cheese peek out here, or it’ll ooze before it really cooks through.
+Use 3-4 toothpicks to secure the chicken and its filling.
+Set aside on a clean plate.

-• When the butter is bubbling, carefully place the chicken in the skillet, placing the side where the chicken overlaps itself down first so it seals.
+- When the butter is melted, place the chicken in the skillet, the unsealed side down.

-• Rotate the chicken to brown all sides.
-This should take around 15 minutes, give or take.
+- Rotate the chicken to brown all sides.
+This should take around 2-3 minutes per side.

-• When the chicken is completely browned, transfer to the prepared baking dish.
-Cover the baking dish with foil, and transfer into the oven.
+- When the chicken is completely browned, transfer to the prepared baking dish.
+Transfer into the oven uncovered.

-• When the timer goes off, remove the baking dish from the oven.
-Uncover, and let cool for 5-10 minutes.
-Remove the toothpicks so they are not accidentally bitten into.
+- When the timer goes off, remove the baking dish from the oven.
+Let cool for 5-10 minutes, then remove all the toothpicks.
+(These are unpleasant to bite into!)

 Nutrition